 Established in 2000 by family members and friends to memorialize Mr. and Mrs. Burroughs, this fund provides emergency loans through the HGTC Foundation.
 Funds are available to full-time students with a minimum 2.0 GPA, and who were born in Horry County or who graduated from Horry County schools.

 Foundation Emergency Book Loan

 Established in 2003 by the HGTC Foundation to provide small emergency book loans for students.
+See Financial Aid for details.

 Other Sources of Financial Assistance

 Free Tuition for Certain Veterans' Children